wangben88/interventional-robustness/README.md

 4. **Configuration File** (.txt): Represents **e**, **I**.
 See README in bounding subdirectory for more details.

 Follow the pipeline above.
-The first 4 steps can be completed using the bash script:
+Alternatively, the first 4 steps can be completed using the bash script:

     > bash obtain_joint_cnf.sh -n bn.net -d df.odd -m constraints.txt -o output -t

 where *bn.net* is the Bayesian network file, *df.odd* the Decision function file, *constraints.txt* the initial constraints file, and *output* the directory in which to output the *.cnf* and *.lmap* file (the output directory must already exist).
+If you are analyzing just the Bayesian network and do not have a decision function, then omit the -d option.
 The output files will be named *combined.cnf* and *combined.lmap*.

 For the 5th step, run the c2d compilation as follows (the -dt_method 3 option is crucial):